jeancrissamaecanete/Simple-Student-Information-System-Version-2-/README.md

-Simple Student Information Sytem V2
+# Simple-Student-Information-System
+## *by Jean Crissa Mae E. Cañete*

-A Python-based GUI program made with Tkinter which utilizes a databese to manage student data with the following features:
+A Python-based GUI program made with Tkinter utilizing a database to manage student data with the following features:

-Displays the list of students
+- Displays the list of students
-Add a student
+- Add a student
-Edit a student
+- Edit a student
-Delete a student
+- Delete a student
-Search a student
+- Search a student